 8. The fox and the egg

 In this game, players are each given a basket full of coloured cotton balls with cellotape or another sticky material attached to them.
-When the game begins, players chase each other and try to stick the fluffy balls - the bunny tails - to each other.
+When the game begins, players chase each other around while trying to stick the fluffy balls - the bunny tails - to each other.
 At the end of the game, the player with the most tails stuck to them loses and the player with the least, wins!

 10. Steal the egg

-Don’t forget to have a look at our range of cheap Easter toys, which could come in handy during your own Easter party.
+With such an eggciting array of Easter games for kids, there’s no doubt your family will have a fun-filled Easter weekend together!
+Don’t forget to take a look at our range of cheap Easter toys, which could come in handy during your own Easter party.